jcbgamboa/computational_linguistics/index.md

    Youtube videos.

 Licence
 -------

-I am not fully sure I own everything that I am posting here (although I actually think so).
-In case I don't, and in case someone who does own something here wants their ownership to be respected, I am happy to take down whatever they tell me to.
+I am not fully sure I own everything that I am posting here.

+For things that I don't own (which I believe are none), and in case someone who does own something here wants their ownership to be respected, I am happy to take down whatever they tell me to.

-For all the things that I do own (the text of the pages, the jupyter notebooks, the slides, and the Youtube videos), I would like to licence this as
+Except for the things listed in the previous paragraph (which I believe are none), everything here is licenced according to the following licence (however, read below a few details):

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.

+The following things are owned also by Philipp Blandford (they were mostly created/idealized by them, and I then heavily changed them for the purposes of this course).
+In these cases, if you use them, mention both of us as authors =)

+ * **Slides**
+    * W1 Introduction
+    * W3 Introduction
+ * **Jupyter notebooks**
+    * ...

+The following things are owned also by ...

+For all the other things (the text of the pages, the other jupyter notebooks, the other slides, and the Youtube videos), you can mention only me as the author.